HappyShadowCoder/FlaskPDFMerger/README.md

 ***

 ### 📜 Version
-**v1.0.0**

-Initial release with full PDF merging functionality and web interface.
+**v3.0.0**

+Added HTML to PDF conversion feature using WeasyPrint.

 **v2.0.0**

 Major Security and Reliability Update 🔒
 This version introduces a robust IP address handling fix for reverse proxies and the addition of a dedicated admin check API endpoint to ensure secure and reliable access to administrative features.

+**v1.0.0**

+Initial release with full PDF merging functionality and web interface.